knpuniversity/symfony/knpu/ep3-doctrine/custom-queries.md

 check out the [Go Pro with Doctrine Queries](https://knpuniversity.com/screencast/doctrine-queries).

 Woh guys - we just *crushed* all the Doctrine basics - go build something cool and tell me about it.
-There's just *one* bug topic we *didn't* cover - relationships.
+There's just *one* big topic we *didn't* cover - relationships.
 These are *beautiful* in Doctrine, but there's a lot of confusing and over-complicated information about there.
 So let's master that in the next tutorial.
 Seeya guys next time!